Intel to challenge antitrust fine in EU court

 Intel will argue its case in a four-day hearing at the Luxembourg-based General Court on July 3 to 6, said two people familiar with the case.

 The company has said the fine, which represented 4.15 percent of its 2008 turnover, was "manifestly disproportionate".
-EU regulators can penalize companies with fines of up to 10 percent of their global revenue.
+EU regulators can penalise companies with fines of up to 10 percent of their global revenue.

 Intel has already gained backing from the European Ombudsman, who censured the Commission for procedural errors in its investigation.